-Boris Johnson gets £2.5m ‘advance’ for speaking gigs
+Boris Johnson makes £5m from outside earnings

 Just three MPs account for half of declared outside earnings: Mr Johnson, Theresa May, and former attorney general Sir Geoffrey Cox, who has earned around £880,000 from his legal work.

 Mr Johnson’s earnings outstrip those of his predecessor, Ms May, who declared £965,000 in speaking fees.
 Other high earners include Matt Hancock, who has declared just over £442,000 over the past year, including £320,000 from appearing on I’m a Celebrity...
-Get Me Out of Here!
+Get Me Out of Here!.

 Join our commenting forum